 As you can see in the screenshot below, as of April 23, 2019, PIA had over 3,300 servers in 52 locations spread across 32 countries.

-The PIA network has a good number of servers, but they are located in fewer countries than some of its major competitors.
+The PIA network has a good number of servers, but they are located in fewer countries than some of its major competitors like NordVPN and ExpressVPN.
 Still, unless you need to reach some of the less-popular services in the world, it should suffice.

 Streaming and Torrenting

 For many people, the number one use of a VPN is for streaming multimedia content and/or torrenting (downloading content).
-In this section, we’ll look into how well PIA serves this audience and if it would be the best VPN for torrenting for you.
+In this section, we’ll look into how well PIA serves this audience.
+We currently rank it number 4 on our best VPNs for torrenting list.

 Streaming and Torrenting Speed